paulogdm/vaidarcerto-app/README.md

 └ permanent: true
 ```

-### In production environment

-#### `npm run build` to build on the server production

-Builds the app for production to the `build` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 #### `npm run deploy` to deploy it on Firebase